whiplashomega/elthelas/web/spells/2015-07-30-insect-plague.markdown

 When the area appears, each creature in it must make a Constitution saving throw.
 A creature takes 4d10 piercing damage on a failed save, or half as much damage on a successful one.
 A creature must also make this saving throw when it enters the spell's area for the first time on a turn or ends its turn there.

-**At Higher Levels.** When you cast this spell using a spell slot of 6th levei or higher, the damage increases by 1d10 for each slot level above 5th.
+**At Higher Levels.** When you cast this spell using a spell slot of 6th level or higher, the damage increases by 1d10 for each slot level above 5th.